FumingPower3925/celeris/docs/content/getting-started/concepts.md

 - Per-stream and connection-level
 - Automatic WINDOW_UPDATE frames

-Celeris manages flow control internally, but you can observe it in logs.
+Celeris HTTP/2 first framework manages flow control internally, but you can observe it in logs.

 ## Performance Tips